 As a Catholic single, it’s also important to assess your personality through the lens of your relationship with God.
 The Temperament God Gave You is a helpful guide to understanding your personality type from a Catholic perspective.

 Since we are made in God’s image, you are supposed to cultivate your personality and temperament so that you can become the godly man or the godly woman that you are meant to be.
-Relationship goals?
+Relationship goals, you ask?
 Stay close to God and don’t compare yourself to anybody else.
 Be a joyful Christian.
 Get to know yourself better, because that way you will be able to develop your strengths and build on your virtues, which ultimately leads to holiness.

 Understanding your own personality type

-Always be yourself, and recognize your flaws (needs) while avoiding insecurities.
+So, where should you start?
+The answer is simple—always be yourself, and recognize your flaws (needs) while avoiding insecurities.
 But above all, be positive about yourself.
 What you might consider negative personality traits on you, someone else might find them attractive and interesting or see them as a chance to help you grow personally.
 Plus being honest will lead to a better communication and a healthy relationship.

 Think outside the box—a person is more than just a test, so don’t label yourself or others.
 Avoid assumptions: maybe you go on a date with someone who seems to be shy, but that does not mean that he or she is an introvert.
 Remember that getting to know someone actually takes time.

-Just because you thought that you liked extroverts all your life, does that mean that God has an extrovert for you reserved in his plans?
+Just because you thought that you liked extroverts all your life, does that mean that God has an extrovert for you reserved in His plans?
 Ask God to be your personal matchmaker.